eclipse-arrowhead/core-java-spring/README.md

 GET /datamanager/historian/{systemName}
 ```

-Returns a list of all service enpoints that have data stored in the database.
+Returns a list of all service endpoints that have data stored in the database.

 <a name="datamanager_histgetssrvlist_response" />